 Feel free to have a look at our list of available indices.
 Are the right products not included?
 Please contact us.
 We will be happy to create individual indices for you.

 3. Weather supports personalized customer targeting and works in a world without cookies

 The marketing world is facing a turning point.
 Increasingly strict data protection guidelines and the slow but inevitable death of 3rd party cookies are putting the entire advertising industry under a lot of pressure.
 The challenge now is to quickly find alternative ways of targeting customers efficiently.

-Whether DSP, DMP or CDP – our product weather indices can be integrated into all AdTech systems with little effort.
+Whether DSP, DMP or CDP – our product weather indices can be integrated into all AdTech systems without much effort.
 Feel free to contact us.
-Together we will optimize your marketing campaigns and generate strong sale pushes with our solution.
+Together we can optimize your marketing campaigns and create strong sale pushes with our solution.

 You can also find more information and cases in our whitepaper “Weatherize you Ads” – How to optimize your campaigns with weather data.